Mistobaan/scrum/GeneralKnowledge.md

 Scrum Foundations
 ------------------
 *Empirical and defined Processes*
-Define and describe the two terms, including a description of inspect, adapt and transparency as the three legs of an empirical process.
+> Define and describe the two terms, including a description of inspect, adapt and transparency as the three legs of an empirical process.

+When using an empirical process, team members inspect and adapt during the development effort.
+Rather than assuming that a list of activities can beknown in advance, it is assumed with an empirical process that things will be discovered and changes made.

-Describe how the Scrum Framework is based on the empirical process.
+> Describe how the Scrum Framework is based on the empirical process.

+Scrum is an iterative and incremental Process.
+In an iterative process, a team revisits previously worked-on parts of the system.

 ### Empirical